Jkutkut/PY-AsciiGraph/README.md

 # PY-AsciiGraph

-My own implementation of a graph generator using ascii characters
+My own implementation of a graph generator using ascii characters.

+Idea taken from the [asciigraph](https://github.com/guptarohit/asciigraph) library.